VernierST/GDXLib/README.md

 - It will be important to know what sensors are on your device and what the sensor numbers are.
 A good list can be found at [Vernier Technical Information Library (TIL) #16315](https://www.vernier.com/til/16315)
 - You must first open the device with `GDX.open()` before enabling the sensor(s) with `GDX.enableSensor()`
 - Only after the sensor(s) have been enabled is it okay to start data collection by calling `GDX.start()`
-- The GDXLib library allows for collecting data from multiple sensors in one program.
+- The GDXLib library allows for collecting data from up to seven sensors from one Go Direct device.

 ```
 // open() code goes before